In This Article

 Look for keikis to grow from nodes on the flower stem of your phalaenopsis orchid.
 They will be small plants with their own roots and leaves.
 Dendrobium orchids may also grow keikis along or at the top of the cane; these can also be removed and replanted using this method.

-Step 1: Allow the keiki on the mother plant to grow leaves and roots that are a few inches long.
+Step 1: Allow the keiki on the mother plant to grow leaves and roots a few inches long.

 Step 2: Using sterilized shears, cut the stem or cane a couple of inches above and below the spot where the keiki is growing.
-Apply a fungicide such as cinnamon to the cut areas to keep diseases from growing.
+Apply a fungicide, such as cinnamon, to the cut areas to prevent diseases from growing.

 Step 3: Plant the keiki in a small pot using sphagnum moss, first putting some moss in the container and then wrapping moss around the keiki's roots.

 Step 4: Keep the keiki in a spot with less light than you usually would for orchids, gradually moving it closer to a source of bright, indirect light.
 Once you see new growth, you can begin to fertilize and care for it as usual, eventually repotting with regular orchid mix.
 New orchid plants should begin to flower in two years or so with proper care.